Breaking down the microbiology world one bite at a time

 The human microbiota consists of different microorganisms depending on the body site.
 Bacteroidetes species for example (in their friendly form) are found in the gut and within their genome, they can harbour a commensal colonization factor (CCF) locus .
 In the presence of a CCF, Bacteroidetes species produce a protective polysaccharide capsule.
 Consequently, a strong association with the intestinal mucosa is built which causes an upregulation of the innate immune system .
 This includes the initiation of macrophage response with increased secretion of IL-36𝛄.
 IL-36 is a proinflammatory cytokine (a signalling molecule) which upon binding to its receptor activates a signalling cascade that prevents K. pneumoniae from colonizing the intestine (Figure 1, left).
 The IL-36 signalling is dependent on macrophages.
 Depletion of those cells, as well as the CCF locus, resulted in susceptibility to K. pneumoniae, respectively .

 Looking at the upper airway, however, not Bacteroidetes but Proteobacteria seem to primarily determine the outcome of protection against K. pneumoniae .
 They do so through the IL-17A cytokine signalling by restoring the homeostatic IL-17A production in the upper airway.
 As a result, the colonization of unencapsulated K. pneumoniae could be prevented in presence of Proteobacteria .
 However, the protection failed for encapsulated K. pneumoniae which still successfully colonized the upper airway (Figure 1, right).
 Whereas Bacteroidetes uses encapsulation to protect against K. pneumoniae colonization in the intestine, K. pneumoniae uses encapsulation to withstand the protection by Proteobacteria in the upper airway.
-If Anti-IL-17A was administered to disrupt cytokine signalling, pathogen clearance was achieved for unencapsulated but not encapsulated K. pneumoniae .
+If Anti-IL-17A was adminstered to disrupt cytokine signaling, pathogen clearance was interrupted for unencapsulated K. pneumoniae whereas encapsualted K. pneumoniae showed no significant difference in absence or presence of Anti-IL-17A .
 This indicates that the pathogen itself develops a defence mechanism against colonization resistance.